AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 # Code/Network_Analysis
 Pipeline for reconstructing gene-regulatory networks (GRNs) in two mouse groups (5Ht and 6Ho).
 Please ensure all input and output paths are changed to match your needs.

+Versions of key packages have been listed in `packages.txt`

 ---

 ## Pre-processing